permaweb/ao-cookbook/src/guides/aos/token.md

 ::: info
 At this point, you've probably noticed that we're building all of the handlers inside the `token.lua` file rather than using .`editor`.

-With many handlers and processes, it's perfectly fine to create your handlers using `.editor`, but because we're creating a full process for initizialing a token, setting up info and balances handlers, transfer handlers, and a minting handler, it's best to keep everything in one file.
+With many handlers and processes, it's perfectly fine to create your handlers using `.editor`, but because we're creating a full process for initializing a token, setting up info and balances handlers, transfer handlers, and a minting handler, it's best to keep everything in one file.

 This also allows us to maintain consistency since each handler will be updated every time we reload the `token.lua` file into `aos`.
 :::